rakzcs/cookbook/bread/focaccia.md

 ### Day One - Dough Mixing Day

-1. **Mixing the Dough:** In a large mixing bowl, stir together the slightly warm water, instant yeast, honey, extra virgin olive oil, and fine sea salt until evenly combined.
-Add bread flour and mix until all dry flour patches have disappeared.
+1. **Mixing the Dough:** In a large mixing bowl, stir together the slightly warm water, instant yeast, honey and extra virgin olive oil.
+Add bread flour and mix until all dry flour patches have disappeared, then add fine sea salt until evenly combined.
 Cover and let rest for 10 minutes at room temperature.

 2. **Stretch + Fold:** Perform a stretch + fold to develop the gluten.
 Wet your hand, grab a handful of dough, and stretch it over to the opposite side.
 Repeat around the dough.
 Let rest for 10 minutes and repeat once more.